amaiya/ktrain/README.md

 ### Overview

-*ktrain* is a lightweight wrapper for the deep learning library [Keras](https://keras.io/) (and other libraries) to help build, train, and deploy neural networks.
+*ktrain* is a lightweight wrapper for the deep learning library [TensorFlow Keras](https://www.tensorflow.org/guide/keras/overview) (and other libraries) to help build, train, and deploy neural networks.
 With only a few lines of code, ktrain allows you to easily and quickly:

 - estimate an optimal learning rate for your model given your data using a Learning Rate Finder
 - utilize learning rate schedules such as the [triangular policy](https://arxiv.org/abs/1506.01186), the [1cycle policy](https://arxiv.org/abs/1803.09820), and [SGDR](https://arxiv.org/abs/1608.03983) to effectively minimize loss and improve generalization